 Most hand sanitizers have an expiration date printed on the label.
-Opinions differ, but the stuff lasts for a year to three years, says Women’s Health.
+Opinions differ, but the stuff has a shelf life of one to three years, reports Women’s Health.
 Some health experts argue that old or undated hand sanitizer is better than none.

 In general, over-the-counter drug products must display an expiration date unless they can show that they are stable for more than three years, says the U.S. Food & Drug Administration.
 But the FDA says it doesn’t have data on whether hand sanitizer is stable or effective after its expiration date.

-“Beware These 7 Hand-Washing Mistakes” says that hand sanitizer containing at least 60% alcohol is useful when soap and water aren’t available.
+We report in “Are You Making These 7 Hand-Washing Mistakes?” that hand sanitizer containing at least 60% alcohol is the next-best option when soap and water aren’t available.